ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 ## Scaling up

-Now that we've seen this work with permutations of six secret words, let's see how we do against permutations of the full 2315 secret words.
+Now that we've seen this work with permutations of six secret words, let's see how we do against permutations of the complete list 2315 secret words.
 We can start off with the `SALET`/`REAST` mixed strategy that we showed earlier:

 <img src="/images/wordle/salet-reast-hist.jpg" style="max-height:40vh; width:auto;"/>